shady-cj/Flowsheet-Developer/README.md

 <img width="163" height="248" alt="multi line point" src="https://github.com/user-attachments/assets/db2b6d1d-47bf-4e81-918b-eb4280e44d1a" />

 Once selected, you can:
-- Drag the pivot to move the entire line
+- Drag the pivot or any other non indicator dot area to move the entire line
 - Click, hold and Drag any indicator dot (except pivot) to extend and change direction
 - Double-click arrow endpoint to add bend points